RathaKM/url-imagecount-service/README.md

 - Clone/fork this Repo and open/import this Project into IntelliJ or Eclipse
 - Open a Terminal window and go to the project directory, '_url-imagecount-service_'
-- Build/Package the project using '_gradle build_' command
+- Build/Package the project using '_gradle build_' command (use _gradle build -x test_ to skip the test)
 - Start SpringBoot application using '_java -jar build/libs/imagecount-service-0.1.0.jar_' command
 - Test the server by http://localhost:8080/v1/imagecount/jobId/1.
 This may display _{"errorMessage":"JobId 1 is not found"}_, as you have not created any Job already.
 - For a quick deployment you can use the shared [imagecount-service-0.1.0.jar](../master/imagecount-service-0.1.0.jar) file, in case you didn't have time or ran into any issues.